Ball State vs. Miami (OH) NCAA Football Odds, Plays and Insights | October 23, 2021

 Miami (OH) Stats and Trends

-- The RedHawks have been underdogs by 5 points or more three times this year and covered the spread once.
+- The RedHawks have covered the spread once this season when underdogs by 5 points or more (in three chances).

-- Miami (OH)'s games this season have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).
+- Miami (OH)'s games this season have hit the over on three of seven set point totals (42.9%).

 - This year the RedHawks have seven turnovers, three fewer than the Cardinals have takeaways (10).